MatteoBasili/chandy-lamport-project/README.md

 ## Properties
 This project is about design, implementation, and evaluation of the Chandy-Lamport algorithm for snapshotting the global state of a distributed system.
-The solution is tested on a pipelined deployed application that works like this: there are processes that all start with the same balance (in dollars); every second, each process transfers funds to another process at random; a process, also chosen at random, takes a snapshot of the system every two seconds; funds transferred and snapshots taken are displayed to the user.
+The solution is tested on a pipelined deployed application that works like this: there are processes that all start with the same balance (in dollars); every second, each process transfers funds to another process at random; a process, also chosen at random, takes a snapshot of the system every two seconds; this whole process is carried out for a total of 10 seconds; funds transferred and snapshots taken are displayed to the user.
+Ultimately, an output directory will be created with network process logs and GoVector logs, which can be useful for monitoring, verifying, diagnosing, and replaying distributed system states.
 Then, this program calculates a snapshot of financial transactions based on the Chandy-Lamport algorithm.

 This project use [GoVector](https://github.com/DistributedClocks/GoVector) for drawing the trace of the network messages sent among the nodes to perform the global snapshot.